 Oils, blends & products recommended:

-Secondary: Life Long Vitality supplements
+Supplementary assistance: Life Long Vitality supplements

 Marc - I am looking for ideas on addressing anemia.
 Is this a disorder that the oils will address?
 Anyone have experience here?Tamalu - Okay, I'll bite.
 Since there are several causes of anemia, the first thing I would start with would be the Lifelong Wellness Trio (doTERRA supplements) and add the essential oils around it.
 I would use lemon in your drinking water.
 I like to use Balance, on the bottoms of the feet and possibly on the neck plus I have found ylang ylang to be very helpful as well.